foundry-rs/book/src/projects/soldeer.md

 > - You cannot push the same version twice.
 > - The project name in the command that you run in the terminal must match the project name that you created on the Soldeer website.
 > - We encourage everyone to use version pinning when importing them into the contracts, this will help with securing your code by knowing exactly what version of a dependency you are using.
-Furthermore, it will help security researchers in their work. e.g. instead of using
+Furthermore, it will help security researchers in their work.
+> - Make sure you delete this zip file before pushing the version if you run dry-run. e.g. instead of using
 `import '@openzeppelin-contracts/token/ERC20.sol'` you should do `import '@openzeppelin-contracts-5.0.2/token/ERC20.sol'`

+### What happens if a certain package is not present in the central repository?
 - If a certain package is not present in the central repository, you can open an issue in the [Soldeer Repository](https://github.com/mario-eth/soldeer/issues) and the team will look into adding it.
+- If you have a package that you want to use and it is not present in the central repository, you can push it to the central repository by following the steps above.